1,000 Books Before Kindergarten

-Since its November launch, 1,000 Books Before Kindergarten has attracted more than 600 families to sign up with their babies, toddlers, and preschoolers.
+Since its November 2017 launch, close to 900 babies, toddlers, and preschoolers have signed up.
+As of May 1, nine families have completed the program.
 All are committing to the long-term goal of reading together before kindergarten begins.

 The goal—for children to read 1,000 books with their families before starting kindergarten—may sound overwhelming, Harris said, but “if you read one book a night, you’ll finish in less than three years.”

 For every 100 books read, kids earn one sticker to take home and one to add to a collage at the library, creating a visual measure of the community’s progress.
 An Oak Park Public Library card is not needed to sign up.
 Once a child finishes 1,000 books, they can pick out a book to take home and keep, have their photo taken, and attend a graduation party at the library.
 “It’s our way to celebrate their accomplishments and cheer them on,” Harris said.